Each generation of Mitsubishi Triton typically lasts around 10 years, which means we’re close to the end of this one.

 - Leather-wrapped steering wheel and shifter

-- Chrome door handles and mirrors
+- Chrome door handles, mirrors

 - Privacy glass